Continued from Mennonite steps through many doors

 Christina said, “This is all so bizarre.
 He freely admitted to everything he did.
 He didn’t even try to get away with it.
 He probably never even intended to hurt you, Anna.
 He just wanted to love you, but he’s too crazy or never learned how to build friendships and that you can't force people to like you.
 Um… ah… I just don’t know what to make of this.”

-“Bizarre!
-He has gone completely psychotic.
+“Bizarre?
+I say he has gone completely psychotic.
 It seems that he just doesn't give a shit about anything anymore, except you Anna.
 Ah… shit, sorry.
-I don’t mean to freak you out,” George explained.
+I don’t mean to make you more nervous again,” George explained.

 “I’m just happy and glad that this whole thing is over and I don’t have to think about it anymore.
-I won't be going to any groups anymore.”
+I just won't be going to any groups anymore that's for sure.”